coq/coq/doc/sphinx/addendum/extraction.rst

 Avoiding conflicts with existing filenames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using ``Extraction Library``, the names of the extracted files
+When using :cmd:`Extraction Library`, the names of the extracted files
 directly depends from the names of the |Coq| files.
 It may happen that
 these filenames are in conflict with already existing files,
 either in the standard library of the target language or in other